sheadan/DeepGreen/data/data-creation/README.md

 ### 2. Solve the boundary value problems

 There are three scripts, each of which solves one of the one-dimensional systems in the paper using MATLAB's built in bvp5c. `BVP5cMassSolverS0.m`  solves the cubic Helmholtz equation using the forcing functions in `bvp_forcings_1.0.mat` and saves the solutions in a file named `Computed_Solutions-S0-datetime.mat`.
-Similarly, the nonlinear Sturm--Liouville equation is solved using `BVP5cMassSolverS1.m` and the nonlinear biharmonic equation is solved using `BVP5cMassSolverS2.m`.
+Similarly, the nonlinear Sturm-Liouville equation is solved using `BVP5cMassSolverS1.m` and the nonlinear biharmonic equation is solved using `BVP5cMassSolverS2.m`.

 ### 3. Find acceptable solutions